(anti)

 AI is the first general-purpose technology that eats the brain work of the middle class.
 It is being built, by design, to need no permission.
 Not from the worker whose writing trained it, not from the artist whose style it mimics, not from the patient whose record it reads.

-This paper exists for one reason: to name the contradiction out loud.
+This paper exists for one reason.
+To name the contradiction out loud.
 No war but class war.
 And this war is already well underway.

 The daily dispatch